hlongvu/Hackintosh/pm.md

 This guide will show you how to make power management working on your hack.

-This will also help your hack sleep-albe
+This will also help your hack sleep-able

 ## For Haswell or later